horasolis/horasolis.github.io/README.md

 ![Donate with Bitcoin, QR code](docs/images/donate-link.png)

 If you find this project helpful, share it with others who might like it — whether it’s chatting with friends or posting about it on social media.
-Every little mention helps it reach someone who might really appreciate it.
+Every little mention helps it reach someone who might appreciate it.

 ## Future roadmap